If you’ve been a victim of crime, you’ll need to decide whether you want to tell the police.

 Metropolitan Police

-If you’ve witnessed or been the victim of crime and the incident has taken place outside of the City of London Square Mile you can report it to the
+If you’ve witnessed or been the victim of crime that happened outside of the City of London Square Mile, you can report it to the Metropolitan Police.

 City of London Police